Nomad

 Tdap (Tetanus, Diphtheria, Pertussis)1 dose

-Hepatitis A & BRequires multiple doses; skipped due to schedule constraints
+Hepatitis A & BRequires 2–3 doses (skipped this time due to schedule)

-Rabies requires a second dose one week later, so plan your stay accordingly if you want to receive it.
+⚠️ Rabies vaccine requires a second dose one week later, so make sure your stay in Bangkok is long enough.

-• Rabies vaccine: 350 THB per dose (not listed on the website)
+• Rabies vaccine: 350 THB per dose (not listed on official website)

 Side Effects